 Student A defends her dissertation in Spring Term prior to the internship year.
 She can be On Leave for up to three terms.
-The student should also have completed 8 credits of Pre-Intern Planning in the year prior to Internship and registered for 1 credit of Internship in the term prior to beginning internship, so that she completes a total of 9 credits related to Internship (8 credits of SPSY 605 and 1 credit of SPSY 704).
+The student should also have completed 3 credits of SPSY 699 Internship in spring of the year prior to Internship.

 Student B defends his dissertation during the Winter Term of his internship year and will complete the internship during the following Summer term.
 He will register for 3 credits of Dissertation during Fall and Winter terms, be On Leave for Spring and Summer terms.
-The student should also have completed 8 credits of Pre-Intern Planning in the year prior to Internship and registered for 1 credit of Internship in the term prior to beginning internship, so that he completes a total of 9 credits related to Internship (8 credits of SPSY 605 and 1 credit of SPSY 704).

-Student C defends her dissertation in the Spring term, which is the last term of her Internship year.
-She will register for 3 credits of Dissertation during Fall, Winter, and Spring Terms.
-The student should also have completed 8 credits of Pre-Intern Planning in the year prior to Internship and registered for 1 credit of Internship in the term prior to beginning internship, so that she completes a total of 9 credits related to Internship (8 credits of SPSY 605 and 1 credit of SPSY 704).
+The student should also have completed 3 credits of SPSY 699 Internship in spring of the year prior to Internship.
+Student C defends their dissertation in the Spring term, which is the last term of their Internship year.
+They will register for 3 credits of Dissertation during Fall, Winter, and Spring Terms.
+The student should also have completed 3 credits of SPSY 699 Internship in spring of the year prior to Internship.

-Please direct any questions about internship registration to Dr. Laura Lee McIntyre, who serves as the program's Internship Coordinator.
+Please direct any questions about internship registration to Dr. Billie Jo Rodriguez, who serves as the program's Internship Coordinator.

-Students on internship must also be aware of the Graduate School policy on registering for dissertation credits: Students must be enrolled for a minimum of three (3) credits of Dissertation (SPSY 603) during the term of the oral defense.
+Students on internship must also be aware of the UO Division of Graduate Studies policy on registering for dissertation credits: Students must be enrolled for a minimum of three (3) credits of Dissertation (SPSY 603) during the term of the oral defense.